GalaxyRuler/art-souk/replit.md

-  ✓ Updated gradient backgrounds to use navy blues instead of purples ✓ Changed shadow and glow effects to use navy instead of purple tones ✓ Maintained gold accents for contrast but in more muted tones
+  ✓ Updated gradient backgrounds to use navy blues instead of purples ✓ Changed shadow and glow effects to use navy instead of purple tones ✓ Maintained gold accents for contrast but in more muted tones ✓ Fixed HeroSection and Home page components to use navy instead of purple ✓ Updated Workshops page buttons from purple to blue

+- July 09, 2025: Navigation and Structure Fixes
+  ✓ Fixed missing translations for "workshops" and "events" navigation tabs ✓ Added missing Navbar and Footer components to Workshops and Events pages ✓ Ensured consistent page structure across all pages